kubewarden/docs/docs/writing-policies/go/04-validation.md

 the policy using Kubernetes objects take much more time during first execution.
 Following invocations are fast because Kubewarden uses Wasmtime's cache feature.
 The first execution can take about 20 seconds with `kwctl`, later executions, 1 to 2 seconds.
-So, Kubewarden Policy Server has a slower start-up time but then policy evaluation times aren't generally affected by the usage of Kubernetes objects.
+So, Kubewarden Policy Server has a slower start-up time but then policy evaluation times aren't usually effected by the usage of Kubernetes objects.

 :::

 ## The `validate` function

-The policy provided by the scaffold template policy already has a `validate` function.
+The policy provided by the scaffold template, in `validate.go`, already has a `validate` function.
-You need to make few changes to it.
+You need to make few changes to it for this tutorial.

-This is how the function should be:
+This is how the function should be when complete:

 ```go
 func validate(payload []byte) ([]byte, error) {